OrderlyNetwork/evm-cross-chain/readme.md

 1. set the the current chain Id
 2. set the cross-chain-relay's address
 3. set Ledger address
-4. set operator manager address
-5. set token decimal information for different chains
+4. set token decimal information for different chains

 for vault cross-chain-manager, the setup procedure is like: